josemp-git/Simple_EC2_Instanace_Scheduler/README.md

 1. Deploy the AWS CloudFormation template.
 2. After deploying the AWS CloudFormation template, add the following tag to the Amazon EC2 instances that you want to start and stop automatically:

-* Name = scheduled
+* Key = scheduled
 * Value = true

 You are set.

 You can change the name and value of the tag to use when deploying the AWS CloudFormation template.

-You can modify the start and shutdown times directly in Amazon EventBridge.
+You can modify the start and stop times directly in Amazon EventBridge.